Koenkk/zigbee2mqtt.io/docs/devices/S902M-ZG.md

 * `illuminance_calibration`: Calibrates the illuminance value (percentual offset), takes into effect on next report of device.
 The value must be a number.

-* `illuminance_lux_calibration`: Calibrates the illuminance_lux value (percentual offset), takes into effect on next report of device.
-The value must be a number.

 ## Exposes